odow/SDDP.jl/docs/src/index.md

    [ NestedAVaR(lambda=0.5, beta=0.25), NestedAVaR(lambda=0.25, beta=0.3) ]
    ]
 ```
+    Like the objective bound, another option is to pass a function that takes
+    as arguments the stage and markov state and returns a risk measure.

    Note that even though the last stage does not have a future cost function
    associated with it (as it has no children), we still have to specify a risk